mixxxdj/manual/source/chapters/advanced_topics.rst

    Connects the vinyl control input for vinyl control on that deck to the channel output.
 Allows to mix external media into DJ sets.

    :range: binary
-   :feedback: Passthrough label in the track overview and passthrough button
+   :feedback: Passthrough label in the :term:`waveform overview` and passthrough button

    .. versionadded:: 2.0.0